-The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to September 4, 2020, the date that the financial statements were issued.
+The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to September 4, 2020, the date that the financial statements were available to be issued.
 Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.